KnowEnG/Kubernetes_AWS/CloudFormation.md

 ```

 # Clean Resources/Stack

 ## Delete EFS mount targets and optionally, efs.

 ## Delete the load balancer exposed by kubectl
 `kubectl delete svc nest-public-lb`

 ## Delete the non-nested stack from AWS Cloudformation Console
+(It has happened sometimes that this delete fails because a VPC could
+not be deleted; in those cases, deleting the VPC on the AWS console --
+make sure you delete the right VPC! -- and then re-trying to delete
+the stack has worked.)